Equivalent spectral theory for fundamental graph cut problems: Introduction

 A recent line of research indicates that nonlinear spectral graph theory can solve this problem.
 As a natural discretization of the eigenvalue problem regarding the 1-Laplace operator, the graph 1-Laplacian has been introduced first by Hein and B\"uhler \cite{HeinBuhler2010} for the purpose of application to spectral clustering and then by Chang \cite{refC-JCT} for the aim of studying the relatively isoperimetric problem from the variational point of view.
 The Cheeger cut and dual Cheeger problem based on graph 1-Laplacian had been studied systematically in both theory and application \cite{refCSZ-JCM,refCSZ-Adv,refC-JCT}.
 The spectral theory of 1-Laplacian type operator provides tools to analyze Cheeger type constants on graphs, offering insights into the combinatorial optimization through analytic methods.
 It would be interesting and useful to implement and accomplish similar ideas in other important combinatorial optimizations.

-Once a combinatorial optimization problem is given, several ``soficity'' questions arise: Is there an equivalent eigenproblem for such combinatorial optimization problem?
-What is the spectral property of such equivalent eigenproblem?
-What are the advantages over linear spectral theory?

-In fact, all the above questions are still open on most of graph optimization problems.
+Once a combinatorial optimization problem is given, several ``{soficity}'' questions arise: In fact, all the above questions are still open on most of graph optimization problems.
 Even some of fundamental graph cut problems, including maxcut, dual Cheeger cut, anti Cheeger cut, and their modified versions, are not well understood from the spectral perspective.
 To remedy this, we shall provide equivalent spectral theory for these graph cut problems, and we would focus on the min-max eigenvalues, which closely relate to the higher order versions of these fundamental graph cut problems.
 We will compare these spectral theories in detail, and highlight some different but useful results.
-Among a plenty of graph cut problems with some prefixed properties, a handful of 2-cut problems should be basic, for instance, \begin{enumerate} \item {a cut with minimum number of edges (i.e., the mincut problem);} \item a ’SMALL’ cut that separates the graph into two ’BIG’ subgraphs ; \item a cut with maximum number of edges (i.e., the maxcut problem); \item a ’BIG’ cut that separates the graph into two ’SMALL’ subgraphs . \end{enumerate}
+Among a plenty of graph cut problems with some prefixed properties, a handful of 2-cut problems should be basic, for instance, \begin{enumerate} \item {a cut with minimum number of edges (i.e., the mincut problem);} \item a ``SMALL" cut that separates the graph into two ``BIG" subgraphs (i.e., the Cheeger cut problem) ; \item a cut with maximum number of edges (i.e., the maxcut problem); \item a ``BIG" cut that separates the graph into two ``SMALL" subgraphs (i.e., the anti-Cheeger problem) . \end{enumerate}

 By the description in Fig.~\ref{fig:f4-cut}, the Cheeger cut and the anti-Cheeger cut can be regarded as ``balanced'' versions of the mincut and the maxcut, respectively.
 Since the standard mincut problem can be solved in polynomial time, we won't pay much attention to it, and instead we will systematically study another balanced variant of the maxcut problem (called the dual Cheeger problem) in this paper.
 Before stating the related spectral graph theory, let us recall the fundamental graph cut problems that will be systematically studied in this paper: \begin{itemize} \item[] \textbf{Cheeger cut}.
 The standard \emph{Cheeger constant} of an undirected graph $G=(V,E)$ is defined as